austinloveless/NodemailerEmailTemplate/README.md

 2.  npm install all dependences

-3. Using an API service(Postman, HTTPIE) do a post request to localhost:4000/email and send your email in as the body of the message.
+3. Go to localhost:4000/travel, and follow the site from there

 4. Check emails from TravelGram

 5. Click "View TravelGram!" and watch the video!

+## Deployed

+Or go to this deployed link: